Last Updated on August 16, 2026 by Kimberly Stroh

 How To Keep Your Pumpkin Pecan Fudge Fresh

 Store your pumpkin in an airtight food storage container.
-You don’t need to keep it in the refrigerator, but you need to keep it away from direct heat.
-If your house is heated during the winter months, you might want to consider keeping it in the fridge.
+You don’t need to keep it in the refrigerator, but keep it away from direct heat.
+If your house is heated during the winter months, you may want to keep it in the fridge.
 You can always let it thaw for 20 minutes before serving.

 For best freshness, enjoy the fudge within 7-10 days of making it.
 Unlike Christmas cookies, the fudge stays moist and fresh.
 It will not dry out.